/terms/sub-document-retrieval · 3 min read · intermediate

 What is sub-document retrieval?

-Traditional search returns documents; AI engines retrieve passages.
+Traditional search returns documents; retrieval-augmented systems often retrieve passages.
 A 5000-word article rarely matches a user query as a whole, but one well-formed paragraph within it often does.
-RAG-based AI engines index and rank at the passage or chunk level, then assemble citations from the top-ranked passages.
+Retrieval-augmented AI engines typically index and rank at the passage or chunk level, with citations drawn from the top-ranked passages.
+The specific architecture (classic RAG, agentic retrieval, hybrid search variants) varies per engine and is generally not vendor-documented, but most converge on passage-level retrieval as the practical unit of citation1.

 Status in 2026